jpreese/go-learn/03/README.md

 ### Stuck?

-**Getting started**
-- [The previous lessons](../) contain a lot of information on how to create a new project, and create test files.

-- You _will_ need to create a `go.mod` file

 **The program**

-- Your program will need to create a new `Image` provided by the `go-slowimagedownloader` library.
+- Your program will need to create a new `Image` provided by the `slowimage` library.
 Feel free to use whatever filename you want when creating it.

-- To import the go-slowimagedownloader library, include `"github.com/jpreese/go-slowimagedownloader/image"` in your import statement block.
+- To import the go-slowimagedownloader library, include `"github.com/jpreese/slowimage"` in your import statement block.
 Similar to `fmt`.

 - To access the members of the package (after importing it), use the `image.` prefix.